ibm-cloud-docs/transit-gateway/verifying-connectivity.md

 Several issues exist that can cause problems when attempting to communicate between resources that are connected to your {{site.data.keyword.tg_full}}.
 {: shortdesc}

-You may receive error messages that state you need to check whether the resource that you are requesting to access exists, and to review your network topology.
+You might receive error messages that state that you need to check whether the resource that you are requesting to access exists, and to review your network topology.
 {: tsSymptoms}

 Known issues include incorrect permissions, overlapping VPC prefixes and classic infrastructure subnets, networking interface card routing, access control lists, firewalls and gateway appliances, and routing in classic virtual server instances.